nic-barbara/Lipschitz-RL-MJX/README.md

     pip install -r requirements.txt
     pip install -e .

-The third line installs the local package `liprl` itself.
-The `requirements.txt` file was generated with [`pipreqs`](https://github.com/bndr/pipreqs). **Most importantly,** you will need to set up JAX to find and use your NVIDIA GPU with the following.

-    pip install -U "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html

 All plots use LaTeX font as the default.
 This requires a local install of LaTeX.
 Note that the default distribution of LaTeX on Ubuntu is not enough.
 Install the extra packages with the following:

     sudo apt update && sudo apt upgrade sudo apt install texlive-full

-### Using Docker

-Build the docker container from the project root directory (this might take a while):

-    cd <repo/root/directory/>
-    docker build -t lipschitz_rl docker/

-This will install all dependencies (including CUDA).
-Training scripts can then be run with

-    ./docker/scripts/train_attack_pendulum.sh

-Note that you will first need to specify your local path to the repository in the training script.
+To efficiently train models, you will also need to set up JAX to find and use your NVIDIA GPU with the following (warnging: see [#2](https://github.com/nic-barbara/Lipschitz-RL-MJX/issues/2)).

+    pip install -U "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html

 ## Repository structure